Keith Sheen: Early life and education

 Sheen was born on 28 April 1912 in Gisborne.
 His parents were John Edward Sheen and Minnie née Hillman.
 Sheen's mother died while he was still young, and he was brought up by his father, who was a carpenter.
 Sheen attended Gisborne Central School and Gisborne High School, where he was dux in 1928.
 Sheen taught as a probationer at a small school near Gisborne.
-The school suffered with a pest problem, and Sheen's daughter said that he grew skilled at killing rats with a frying pan.
+The school suffered from a pest problem, and Sheen's daughter said that he grew skilled at killing rats with a frying pan.
 He attended Christchurch Teachers' Training College from 1930 to 1932, and graduated with a Bachelor of Arts in 1930 and an MA with first class honours in Latin in 1931.
 He won a postgraduate scholarship and studied at University College London, graduating with a PhD in French in 1935, with a thesis on the work of Paul Adam.